Health insurance coverage for international students

 In addition, the conditions of insurance must not contain any of the following exclusions or limitations:

 The following private health insurance packages meet these requirements.
 Please contact providers for further information:

 In order to complete your enrolment process, we need confirmation of your insurance status from a German statutory health insurance.

 Please contact a German statutory health insurance company and establish your insurance status in Germany.
-The health insurance company will then automatically report your status to the University.
+The health insurance company will aks you for the University Number, which is H 0002978.
+Then they automatically report your status to the University.
 If you are privately insured, please contact a statutory health insurance company so that they can send a report on your exemption to us.
 Without this electronic notification of health insurance enrolment is not possible!

 Doctoral students are exempt from this electronic health insurance notification and are not required to provide proof of health insurance for enrolment.